Paper candidate: Canada

 In Canada, paper candidates may exist at both the federal and provincial / territorial levels, while the term does not apply in municipal elections as official parties do not exist at the city council level.
 As in Great Britain, they most commonly exist to allow the main political parties to field candidates in as many constituencies as possible.
 From 2004 to 2011, parties at the federal level had a financial incentive to draw as many votes as possible due to a per-vote subsidy, paid to all parties with at least 2% of the total popular vote regardless of the number of seats actually won.
-This subsidy, enacted under the Liberal Party, was fully phased out in 2015 under the Conservative Party.
+This payment, enacted under a Liberal government, was fully eliminated in 2015 under a Conservative government.

-Nevertheless, even in the absence of per-vote subsidies, parties have other strong incentives to maximize their overall popular vote.
+Nevertheless, even without per-vote subsidies, parties have other strong incentives to maximize their overall popular vote.
 In particular, even though winning the popular vote in itself conveys no special rights or privileges in the Canadian electoral system, there have been multiple instances (especially at the provincial level) where a party that has won the popular vote but not a plurality of seats has attempted to claim a mandate to govern, often using its popular vote victory to justify such claims.
 Political parties therefore have an incentive to ensure at all costs that the entire electorate can at least vote for them.

 Paper candidates are sometimes used if the party is not seriously contesting the election but must run candidates so it can either get registered or stay registered for some other purpose.
-In such cases, paper candidates will usually run in districts which ideologically like-minded parties are seen to have little chance of winning, so as to minimize the risk of any nominal support they might receive proving to be the decisive margin in a close local election under Canada's first-past-the-post electoral system.
+In such cases, paper candidates will usually run in districts where ideologically like-minded parties are seen to have little chance of winning to minimize the risk of any nominal support they might receive proving to be the decisive margin in a close local election under Canada's first-past-the-post electoral system.

 An example of this scenario in action was found in Saskatchewan, where the Progressive Conservative Party withdrew from public presence in the late 1990s but continued to run at least ten candidates, all in urban ridings where the then-governing Saskatchewan New Democratic Party was dominant at the time, in the province's general elections until the relevant law was amended so as to keep its registration with Elections Saskatchewan, largely to avoid losing control of what at the time was believed to be a substantial amount of money.
+(Most of the PCs' former politicians and grassroots members formed or joined the Saskatchewan Party.)
 The Progressive Conservative Party has since attempted to "revive" itself and no longer considers its nominees to be paper candidates.
 However, they have only achieved modest levels of support with candidates affiliated with the national Conservative Party typically running under the banner of the Progressive Conservative Party in provincial elections.